rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

      eno2
     ```
-    The output on the sample demo system shows the presence of one suitable interface named eno2.
+    The output on the sample demo system shows one suitable interface named eno2.

 3. Run the command to identify the device again but this time store the returned value in a
    variable named $DEVICE1.
 Double check the value of $DEVICE1 using echo.